MyCryptoHQ/knowledge-base-content/general-knowledge/ethereum-blockchain/a-glossary-of-common-terms-in-the-ethereum-crypto-space.md

 - A string of 64 hexadecimal characters.
 - ([Almost](https://crypto.stackexchange.com/questions/30269/are-all-possible-ec-private-keys-valid)) every string of 64 hexadecimal characters is a private key.
 - If you hand type a private key differently today than yesterday, you will access a different wallet.
 Never hand type your private key.
 - This is the string you need to send from your account.
 Without it, you cannot access your funds.
 Although, you don't need to save this raw, unencrypted private key in this format.
-You can save the fancy versions of it (e.g., the Keystore File / Mnemonic Phrase).
+You can save the fancy versions of it (e.g., the Keystore File / Secret Recovery Phrase).
 - Example: `afdfd9c3d2095ef696594f6cedcae59e72dcd697e2a7521b1578140422a4f890`.

 ### Proof-of-Stake